prisonerjohn/sensing-machines/docs/_posts/2019-10-07-depth-images.md

 #### Intel RealSense

 [`ofxRealSense2`](https://github.com/prisonerjohn/ofxRealSense2) is a good choice for the Intel RealSense, as it gives us both pixel and texture access, as well as control over many of the SDK's filtering options.
+The repo download doesn't always include the lib files, so your best bet is to download it from the [Releases](https://github.com/prisonerjohn/ofxRealSense2/releases) page.

 {% gist 2b564edede9ff89de8bf495397a19a79 ofApp-basic.h %}
 {% gist 2b564edede9ff89de8bf495397a19a79 ofApp-basic.cpp %}